 - An artist’s Curriculum Vitae, outlining group and solo exhibitions, publications, reviews, and related experience.
 3 Pages maximum.

-- A CD containing 10 to 15 jpegs (approximately 180 dpi, 6 inches in width) which demonstrate your artistic practice or define the direction your artwork is currently following.
+- 10 to 15 images which demonstrate your artistic practice or define the direction your artwork is currently following.
 Film/video artists may submit 2-3 short videos.
-Please do not submit other formats such as a website.

 1273 Dundas Street West